 - a.
 No player may seize another player with the hand, strike or push another player with the head, hand, arm, or elbow, but a player may push another player with the arm above the elbow, provided the elbow is kept close to the side. - b.
 No player may physically abuse another player or the player's own or another player's mount. - c.
-A player deliberately striking another player may be ejected from the remainder of the game with no substitution in accordance with Penalty 10 and the incident shall be reported by the Umpire to the Club Disciplinary Committee or Delegate for further action.

-27. ROUGH OR ABUSIVE PLAY c...INTERPRETATIONS: A player deliberately or intentionally striking another player with severity and/or the intent to inflict bodily harm with horse, hand, whip or mallet, should be ejected from the remainder of the game with no substitution in accordance with Penalty 10.
+A player deliberately striking another player may be ejected from the remainder of the game in accordance with Rule 33.b.(2)(a) and Penalty 10.
+Disciplinary sanctions, including but not limited to those set forth in By-Law 11, may be imposed by the Association. - 27.
+ROUGH OR ABUSIVE PLAY c...INTERPRETATIONS: A player deliberately or intentionally striking another player with severity and/or the intent to inflict bodily harm with horse, hand, whip or mallet, should be immediately ejected in accordance with Rule 33.b(2)(a), which allows the Umpire(s), at their sole discretion, to award a red flag and eject that player for the remainder of the game for that player's first offense.
+A single minor infraction (i.e. elbowing or pushing with hand or mallet) should also not tolerated and should be penalized with a yellow flag in accordance with Rule 33.b(1)(a).